Ali Waheed: Minister of Tourism and sexual harassment allegations

 Ali Waheed was appointed as the Minister of Tourism on November 17, 2018 by president Ibrahim Mohamed Solih.

 In February 2020, audio calls were leaked where Waheed made allegedly derogatory remarks against cabinet members.
 There was a public outcry calling for the resignation of Waheed alongside the members of the Jumhooree Party.
 The Maldives Police Service launched a probe into the leaked audio.

-In July 2020, several worked of the Ministry of Tourism made allegations of sexual harrassment and assault against Waheed, some meeting with president Solih to lodge complaints.
+In July 2020, several worked of the Ministry of Tourism made allegations of sexual harassment and assault against Waheed, some meeting with president Solih to lodge complaints.
 Waheed was asked to resign by Solih.
 When Waheed refused to resign, he was dismissed by Solih.

 His residence was later raided by the police in connection to the sexual misconduct and was placed under a travel ban.
 The Prosecutor General's Office (PGO) charged Waheed with sexual abuse, attempted sexual abuse, unlawful sexual contact, indecent exposure and a single count of attempted rape.

 In 2021, the Criminal Court lifted Waheed's travel ban to do a medical checkup but later fled to the United Kingdom.
 He was arrested by UK authorities citing breaches to the UK's immigration act, he was later released and compensated.

 In 2023, the charges against Waheed were dropped by the PGO citing victim's unwillingness to proceed with the trial.
 He later returned to the Maldives in July.
 Qasim Ibrahim appointed Waheed as special advisors to him.
 Waheed later resigned from the Jumhooree Party and rejoined the Maldivian Democratic Party.